adhithyakrishna/adhithyakrishna.github.io/content/en/tech/java_concurrency_in_practice/Fundamentals/thread_safety.md

 {{< boxmd >}}
 To preserve state consistency, update related state variables in a single atomic operation.
 {{< /boxmd >}}
 #### Reentrancy
 Reentrancy means that locks are acquired on a per-thread rather than per invocation basis.
 When a thread requests a lock that is already held by another thread, the requesting thread blocks.
-But since ***intrinsic*** locks are reentrant, if a thread tries to acquire a lock that it already holds, the request succeeds.
+But since **intrinsic** locks are re entrant, if a thread tries to acquire a lock that it already holds, the request succeeds.
 Reentrancy is implemented by associated each lock with an acquisition count and an owning thread.
-When a thread acquires the lock (previously unheld lock) the JVM records the owner and sets the acqusition count to 1.
-If the same thread acquires the lock again, the count is incremented and when the ***owning thread exists the synchonrized block*** the count is decremented.
+When a thread acquires the lock (previously unheld lock) the JVM records the owner and sets the acquisition count to 1.
+If the same thread acquires the lock again, the count is incremented and when the **owning thread exists the synchonrized block** the count is decremented.
 When the counter becomes zero, the lock is released.

 Reentrancy facilitates encapsulation of locking behavior and thus simplifies the development of object-oriented concurrent code.